April 2026

 | 2025 | Hospital using certified EHR | 96% |

-The cloud-based segment dominates the hospital electronic health records market due to its scalability, lower upfront costs, and ease of maintenance compared to on-premise systems.
+The cloud-based segment dominates the hospital electronic health records market share by 46% in 2025 due to its scalability, lower upfront costs, and ease of maintenance compared to on-premise systems.
 Cloud EHRs enable secure remote access, seamless data sharing, and real-time updates across multiple departments and facilities.
 Growing demand for interoperability, telehealth integration, and efficient data management further drives adoption, making cloud-based solutions the preferred choice for hospitals aiming to enhance operational efficiency and patient care.

 Web-Based